benshimonz/V1/README.md

 ## Logical Relationship Types

-A logical relationship is defined by:
+A logical relationship type is defined by:

 * A pattern
-* 2 blue/red entities in the pattern
+* Two blue/red entities in the pattern
 * A relationship type name assigned to each such relationship

 A logical relationship type can be either symmetrical or asymmetrical.

 Logical relationship types can be defined, and then used in queries.

-In a query's result - relationships of logical are displayed as logical relationships as well.
+Logical relationships in a query - appear as logical relationships in the query's result as well.

+Here are some definition examples:

 **LR1:** _sibling_ - a symmetrical relationship.
 Two people are siblings if they share a patrent